jimyoshida/self-taught-devops/ch0/Timeline.md

 The Free Software Foundation was founded in 1985 as a non-profit corporation supporting free software development.

-The Standard Generalized Markup Language (SGML; ISO 8879:1986) is a standard for defining generalized markup languages for documents.

 Internet Relay Chat (IRC) is a text-based chat system for instant messaging.
 IRC is designed for group communication in discussion forums, called channels, but also allows one-on-one communication via private messages as well as chat and data transfer, including file sharing.
 Introduced: Late August, 1988